elv1n/btt-window-manager-preset/README.md

 # BetterTouchTool Window Manager

-Move and resize windows with easy and you don't need to keep to know a lot of commands.
+Move and resize windows with easy and you don't need to know a lot of commands.

 ![Window manager preview](img/preview.gif)